Associate Professor & Director of Italian Studies.

 Ph.D.
-University of California, Berkeley (2008).
-Director of Italian Studies and Associate Professor of Italian; Faculty Affiliate, Department of Gender & Women's Studies.
+University of California, Berkeley (2008), MA University of Notre Dame (2002).
+Director of Italian Studies and Associate Professor of Italian; Faculty Affiliate, Department of Gender & Women's Studies; Member of Classics Executive Committee.
 Dr. Feng specializes in late-Medieval and Renaissance Italian literature with comparative interests in Latin and Medieval-Renaissance French literature.
 Her research and teaching interests include literature and politics, Italian lyric, especially Petrarch, neo-Latin humanism (Quattrocento), Petrarchism in Italy and France, Querelle des femmes, Questione della lingua, Renaissance exemplarity, and early modern conceptions of gender performativity.

 Monographs & Scholarly books

 Writing Beloveds: Humanist Petrarchism and the Politics of Gender.
 Toronto: University of Toronto Press, 2017.

 The Poetry of Burchiello (ca. 1404-1449): Deep-fried Nouns, Hunchbacked Pumpkins, and Other Nonsense.
 Trans. and notes by Fabian Alfie and Aileen A. Feng.
 Tempe, AZ: ACMRS Press, 2017.

 Rethinking Gaspara Stampa in the Canon of Renaissance Poetry.
 Ed.
 Unn Falkeid & Aileen A. Feng.
 Farnham: Ashgate, 2015 (now published by Routledge).